openstax/tiny-book/README.md

 - why does /media/ have to exist even if there are no images?
 - why do module CNXML files need a metadata element?
+- why do we still need the `version-at-this-collection-version` attribute? (cnx-epub requires it during assembly)